RattleyCooper/selentric/README.md

 __getattr__(self, name: str):

-    This enables the automatic access to Locators held in the PageTemplateMatcher
+    This enables the automatic access to Locators held in the PageTemplate

     :param name:
     :return: Locator